linnarsson-lab/chromograph/README.md

 All:
  include: ['your samples']
 ```
 You can now run the main_workflow from chromograph.pipeline to create a new build.
 This will generate a new folder 'All' containing Loom files, a peaks folder (with the consensus peak set and individuals peaksets from the broad subsets) and the 'exported' folder with plots.
 Depending on the size of the dataset this can take a long time (many hours).
+Additionally some steps here can take a lot of working memory, so it might not work on a desktop computer if you want to analyze large datasets (e.g. > 100k cells).

 ```
 python ~/chromograph/chromograph/pipeline/main_workflow.py